 - Conduct scholarly or professional activities in an ethical manner

-This is not a teacher licensure program
+M.S. in Science or Mathematics Education is not a teacher licensure program

 In compliance with an agreement with the Oregon Higher Education Coordinating Commission for participation in the State Authorization Reciprocity Agreement (SARA), Oregon State University provides information regarding professional licensure through distance education.
 The courses and programs, delivered online by OSU Ecampus, are not formally approved for professional licensure outside of the state of Oregon.